About the Toodyay Naturalist's Club

-The Toodyay Naturalists’ Club (Inc) is a not-for-profit community group based on the western fringe of Western Australia’s Wheatbelt.
-First settled in 1836, Toodyay was one of the earliest inland towns established, and one of the first farming families to settle here was the Drummonds.
-James Drummond senior (1787-1863), was a renowned botanist.
+The Toodyay Naturalists’ Club Inc is a not-for-profit community group located on the western fringe of Western Australia’s Wheatbelt.
+First settled in 1836, Toodyay was one of the early inland towns established in WA; one of the first farming families to settle here was the Drummonds.
+James Drummond senior (1787-1863) was a renowned botanist.

 Western Australia has an incredible diversity of flora and fauna, and Drummond was a most prodigious collector of its flora.
 Many thousands of plant specimens were sent back to England and Europe for classification and naming.
 In 1842, he sent fifteen sets of 1,000 plants (known as the first collection) back to London.
 Together with his second and third collections, a total of over 2,000 species of plants, most of them new to science, were collected and despatched.
 Toodyay has a good share of this botanical ‘Utopia’, and is proud to be able to continue the knowledge-gathering prowess of Drummond.
 The Club meets regularly throughout the year, often in the field, and has a good diversity of members with varying interests.